 PME students also have access to a wealth of resources across the broader University of Chicago campus.

-- My CHOICE—My Choice programming exposes STEM graduate students to an array of career paths with mini-courses and workshops that support the development of professional skills and with real-world experiences in careers outside of academic research.
+- myCHOICE—myCHOICE programming exposes STEM graduate students to an array of career paths with seminars, mini-courses, and workshops that support the development of professional skills and with real-world experiences in a variety of career paths.
+They offer part-time externships on a quarterly basis, and themed treks to regional areas.

 - Polsky Center for Entrepreneurship and Innovation—The Polsky Center for Entrepreneurship and Innovation provides education and training, connects investors with partners, and supports new venture creation.
 They also collaborate with organizations across campus dedicated to advancing the educational and professional career paths of students and work to connect student entrepreneurs to industry partners.

-- UChicago Career Advancement—Career Advancement’s Careers in Science, Computation, Innovation, and Engineering helps undergraduate students explore, prepare for, and obtain careers or professional school placements in STEM fields.
+- UChicago Career Advancement—Career Advancement’s Careers in Engineering helps undergraduate students explore, prepare for, and obtain careers or professional school placements in STEM fields.
 All majors and minors may join the program, and students can participate in an elective workshop curriculum and experiential learning options such as treks, research opportunities, internships, job shadowing, and innovation competitions.